 Dear John F. Kennedy Community,

-Welcome to the 2017-2018 School year.
-I am very happy to be returning for my fifth year as the principal of John F. Kennedy High School.
+Welcome to the 2018-2019 School year.
+I am very happy to be returning for my sixth year as the principal of John F. Kennedy High School.
 Last year was a year where our teachers and staff started to see success in our goal that every student can succeed at high levels.
-The 2014-2015 school year ended with the state of California recognizing our school as a Gold Ribbon California Distinguished School.
-Last year, we built on our success by challenging ourselves to create a school with even more opportunities for success for every student.
-We also began the process of developing opportunities for intervention within the school day.
+Last year, we successfully implemented Titan Up Time, a 28 minute period designed to address student needs.
+Our incredible staff here at Kennedy has been working hard to create programming and opportunities for success for every student.
+This is evident when looking at data and reports which indicate considerable gains in academic performance, college and career readiness, and the closing of achievement gaps for many of our subgroups.

-As always, our goal at JFK is to continue to build on the success of the last three years.
-Last year, over 60% of our students made the honor roll with a GPA of 3.0 or better.
+As always, our goal at JFK is to continue to build on the success of the last four years.
+Last year, over 65% of our students made the honor roll with a GPA of 3.0 or better.
 There were increases in the number of students who took AP and Honors classes (evidence that students are being exposed to rigorous coursework).
-The number of JFK students who took AP Tests doubled from that of 2014, and increased by 10% from that of 2015.
-The JFK staff has worked collaboratively to lay the foundation for Professional Learning Communities.
-Each department is in the process of developing common standards, common assessments, and intervention strategies to assist students before they fail.
+The number of JFK students who took AP Tests has now doubled from that of 2014, and increased by 10% in each year after.
+The JFK staff has worked collaboratively to lay the foundation for Professional Learning Communities and is now in the full implementation phase of PLC.
+Each department is now developing common standards, common assessments, and intervention strategies to assist students before they fail.
 This has helped to bring JFK to the forefront in a true community of learning.
-At the core of this new philosophy are the Four Essential Questions that drive our work here at JFK:
+At the core of this philosophy are the Four Essential Questions that drive our work here at JFK:

 - What do we expect students to learn?
 The teachers are establishing 7-10 essential standards for each course which identify what students need to know in order to be successful at the next level.
 This has been done through many hours of discussion and debate by each department.